“What I've learned is that the capability for sport to educate and empower is universal.”

 When Martin returned to Canada in May 2005, he was invigorated by his experience in Africa and inspired by his “awakening to the power of sport.”
 He just didn’t yet know what to do with it.

-Martin continued pursuing other endurance sports, including his first Ironman triathlon in August 2005 in Penticton, British Columbia.
-(He also scored another victory that year, marrying Sue Carpenter-Parnell, whom he calls his “greatest supporter.”)
-But it wasn’t until February 2009 that Martin realized where he ultimately wanted to channel his energies.
+He continued pursuing other endurance sports, including his first Ironman triathlon in August 2005 in Penticton, British Columbia.
+(He also scored another victory that year, marrying Sue Carpenter-Parnell, who he calls his “greatest supporter.”)
+But it wasn’t until February 2009 that he realized where he ultimately wanted to channel his energies.

 Tom Healy, an old friend of Martin’s from his Kimberley days, was in Calgary, Alberta and invited Martin to join him for dinner.
 Tom was involved with Right To Play and he spent the evening telling Martin what the organization was all about.